Yury Felten: Career

 From 1752 to 1762 Felten worked as assistant to the celebrated architect Bartolomeo Rastrelli during the construction of the Winter Palace and other buildings in and around St. Petersburg.
 In the 1760s and 1770s he designed a complex ensemble enclosing the south side of Palace Square, now partially incorporated into the present buildings of the General Staff.
 At the same time, he designed the Old Hermitage, a wing of the growing Hermitage complex on the waterfront, and worked on the winter garden on the roof of the Small Hermitage, as well as extending the museum's galleries.

 Yury Felten enjoyed the trust and respect of Empress Catherine the Great.
 She commissioned much work from him in Tsarskoye Selo, such as the Zubov wing of the Catherine Palace, as well as his contributions at the Winter Palace and elsewhere.
 He also designed two Lutheran churches in central St. Petersburg, the Chesme Palace (Чесменский дворец: damaged during the Siege of Leningrad and restored in 1946) and the Church of Saint John at Chesme Palace.

-Felten was also a well-reputed inventor and engineer.
-He built a heavy-lifting machine that moved the enormous granite rock that became the pedestal of the Bronze Horseman.
+Felten was also an inventor and engineer.
+He built a heavy-lifting machine that moved the granite rock that became the pedestal of the Bronze Horseman.
 To this day, the pedestal is the largest stone ever moved by man.

 From 1764, Felten taught architecture at the Imperial Academy of Arts.
 In 1789, he was appointed the director of the Academy, a position he kept for the rest of his life.
 He died in 1801 in St. Petersburg.

 Arguably his best-known work is not a building but the cast-iron railing (1783) on the Neva side of the Summer Garden in St. Petersburg.
 Another one of his notable buildings is the Annenkirche, Saint Petersburg.